To prepare to run a successful inventory count in Retail POS.

 Below is an example of what a floor plan might look like:

-- Small paper tickets that are numbered, labelled, and placed around the store
+- Small paper tickets that are numbered, labeled, and placed around the store

 - Used to track which sections/products need to be counted